mjalkio/berkeley-cs188-spanish/slides/final-week/README.md

 ## Fun Artificial Intelligence

 * [Playing Mario with AI](https://www.youtube.com/watch?v=DlkMs4ZHHr8) - a few years ago there was a series of competitions where the goal was to write an AI to play Mario.
 As you can see from this video, the AIs got very good at it.
-I also [did a project in university](https://github.com/mjalkio/MarioAI) with these AIs, I'll show you in class!
+I also [did a project in university](https://github.com/mjalkio/MarioAI) with these AIs, you can play with it yourself!

 ## News Articles

 * [Human-Like: Facebook is using our data to build the 'world's best' Artificial Intelligence lab](http://www.popsci.com/facebook-ai)
 * [How Google is Remaking Itself as a "Machine Learning First" Company](https://backchannel.com/how-google-is-remaking-itself-as-a-machine-learning-first-company-ada63defcb70)
 * [Google’s AI Wins Fifth And Final Game Against Go Genius Lee Sedol](http://www.wired.com/2016/03/googles-ai-wins-fifth-final-game-go-genius-lee-sedol/)

+## Further Learning

+* [UC Berkeley CS188 Intro to AI](http://ai.berkeley.edu/home.html) - by now you all know that my class used the materials from this class.
+If you want to keep learning you can use the materials available on the website and on edX.
+* [Machine Learning (Coursera)](https://www.coursera.org/learn/machine-learning) - once you understand the basics of AI you might want to start learning about machine learning.
+This course is probably the most famous free resource to learn about ML.